JaGeo/LobsterPy/docs/tutorial/commandlineinterface.rst

 .. warning::

          The ‘KPOINTS’ file is not adapted; the user must select the appropriate grid density before starting VASP computations.
-Usually, a factor of 50 x reciprocal lattice vectors is sufficient for reliable bonding analysis results.
+Usually, a factor of 50 x crystallographic reciprocal lattice vectors (i.e., no factor of 2 * pi) is sufficient for reliable bonding analysis results.

 Running VASP and Lobster program
 --------------------------------